The month-long creative writing program costs $4,600 — a great value, given the unrivaled setting and quality of this intensive writing program.

 Tuition for the four weeks includes all classes (4-5 days a week of instruction), formal orientation and introduction to Paris and the Latin Quarter, welcome and farewell banquets, and a few informal activities that introduce students to French language and culture.

-Students are encouraged to find their own accommodation in Paris (Craigslist and related online services can help with this).
-The Paris American Academy does offer several housing options, including shared accommodation in a private furnished apartment ($2,100); a shared three-star hotel twin room, including daily buffet breakfast ($2,600); and a three-star hotel single room ($4,800).
+Students are encouraged to find their own accommodation in Paris (Airbnb, Craigslist, and related online services can help with this).
+The Paris American Academy does offer some housing options, including shared accommodation in a private furnished apartment ($2,400); a shared three-star hotel twin room, including daily buffet breakfast ($3,600); and a three-star hotel single room ($6,200).
 All accommodation options are close to the school in the Latin Quarter.

 Those interested in immediately reserving a slot in the program must send in a $300 non-refundable deposit.
 You can pay by check, bank transfer, or credit card.

 To start the application process, send an email to: email@example.com

 As detailed above, school-arranged housing is an optional expense.
 Insurance and airfare (usually $1000-$1,500 from North America; much less from Europe) are not included.
 Nor are most food expenses, which should run about $20-$50 a day.
 Ground transportation (including airport shuttle) is not included but Paris is inexpensive and easy to navigate by foot, bus and subway.
 Tips on how to live cheaply in Paris are included with the course orientation.

 French fluency is not required, as all of the courses will be taught in English.